guilhermevarolli-collab/SQL-CSS-and-HTML-Tutorials/planning.md

 The two last itens can change, like putting the video first and then the images with the brief.

 ### Second Page
-- A big text with some image, maybe, to introduce the user (**Dimensions = 20%pxl for width and a 10%pxl height/Place = Right under the _HTML_ tittle, with the text**).
+- A big text with some image right in the middle of the text, maybe, to introduce the user (**Dimensions = 20%pxl for width and a 10%pxl height/Place = Right under the _HTML_ tittle, with the text**).
 - Another image to divide the text, so the user don't get bored with only text at their screen (**Dimensions = 40%pxl for width and a 20%pxl height/Place = Right under the _HTML_ tittle, after the text**).
 - Some conclusion with more text and an example or tip.
 - To give it a little bit of diference from the first page style structure, maybe a text in the middle of the page between to images, not sure what could be the content of the images and the text yet to justify that diferent design, i just want to make something characteristic for this page (**Dimensions = 20%pxl for width and a 60%pxl height/Place = One on the right of the page, one on the left, and the text in the middle**).